WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 single speaker, mapping to sending and receiving audio.
 This is true for a PSTN gateway regardless of its capacity.
-In other words, if a PSTN gateway has a circuit switched line card with 100 ports, its advertisement still has just one mic and one speaker.
+In other words, if a PSTN gateway has a circuit switched line card with 100 ports, its handler description still has just one mic and one speaker.

 A three-screen telepresence system might have three screens, three mics, three cameras, and three speakers, and represents the